 The estimated time series of total numbers at age are given in Table 17.12.
 The estimated time series of total biomass (ages 1+) with approximate upper and lower 95% confidence limits are given in Table 17.13.
-A comparison of the spawning biomass trend from the current and previous assessments (Table 17.13 and Figure 17.16) indicates consistent trends throughout the time series, i.e., biomass increased during the early 80s and again in the late 80s to early 90s.
-After the estimated peak spawning biomass in 1993, spawning biomass declined for nearly 10 years until 2001 (Fig. 17.16).
+A comparison of the spawning biomass trend from the current and previous assessments (Table 17.13 and Figure 17.
+15) indicates consistent trends throughout the time series, i.e., biomass increased during the early 80s and again in the late 80s to early 90s.
+After the estimated peak spawning biomass in 1993, spawning biomass declined for nearly 10 years until 2001 (Fig. 17.15).
 Thereafter, spawning biomass began a steep increase which continued to 2005.
 The abundance trend has been declining since the most recent peak in 2005 which represented a build-up of biomass from the exceptionally strong 1999-2001 year classes.
-Estimates from the current assessment are higher throughout the time series which is attributed to higher estimates of recruitment levels, particularly for strong year classes after 1999.
+Estimates from the current assessment are slightly higher after 1990, and more so after 2003 which is attributed to higher estimates of recruitment levels, particularly for strong year classes after 2005.